-If you incorporated a business, it is mandatory in every Province and Territory to provide or gain documented support that the business name you have chosen is available.
-In Provinces such as British Columbia, Saskatchewan and Manitoba, a search request is done with the Provincial government agents either before or as part of the incorporation process thru what is called a “name reservation”.
+If you are incorporating a business, it is mandatory in every Province and Territory to provide or gain documented support that the business name you have chosen is available.
+In Provinces such as British Columbia, Saskatchewan and Manitoba, a search request is done with the Provincial Government agents either before or as part of the incorporation process with what is called a “name reservation”.
 This is a search requested by you and approved by the Province on the name selection for your business.
 In Provinces such as Ontario and Alberta, there is a third party document required called a NUANS report.
 This document provides 7 pages of similar named businesses, incorporations and trademarks to the proposed business name.

-In some Provinces and Territories, the government employees decide if a name is available and accepted for use in their jurisdiction.
+In some Provinces and Territories, the government employees decide if a proposed name is available and accepted for use in their jurisdiction.
 In others, such as Ontario, it is up to the discretion of the business owner to ultimately decide if they should proceed with a name.
-The Provinces that do take the weight and risk off the business owners shoulders by determining if the business name will be accepted alleviates the concern over name infringement of the business name against existing business names.
+The Provinces that do take the weight and risk off the business owner’s shoulders by determining if the business name will be accepted alleviates the concern over name infringement of the business name against existing business names.

 Differences between incorporation and registration in searching the business name

 There is a variance in what each type of business set up provides but whether you are incorporating or completing a business registration or operating name, it is highly recommended, you search the business name against existing businesses within your Province or Territory.
 Similar to the incorporated companies, if you are registering a small business in British Columbia, Saskatchewan or Manitoba, a name reservation is required.
 If you are registering in Ontario, you can complete a Sole Proprietorship, General Partnership or Trade Name under an existing corporation without searching the business name against existing business names all together or you can search the NUANS system, the same as what is required when incorporating in Ontario.

 Whether it is mandatory to complete a search on similar business names, we highly recommend you search the business name prior to setting up the business.